 By default all images are output using a fixed aspect ratio.
 This option can be used to stretch each image to fit the available space on the page.
 Different scaling factors will be applied to the horizontal and vertical directions and the image will be distorted.
+4 x Screen

+Landscape

+Portrait

+Fixed

-Fixed Fit Area
+Fit Area